klepas/ozlockcon.com/cfpw.md

 We are looking for presenters to talk on a wide range of topics in an informal environment amongst their peers.

-Besides the following topics, in the hacker-spirit of things, we’d love submissions that hold great technical detail and/or provide a critical view at an aspect or technology within the domain of physical security.
+Besides the following topics, in [the hacker-spirit of things](/faq#who-are-you) we’d love submissions that hold great **technical detail** and/or provide a **critical view** at an aspect or technology within the domain of physical security.

 So, some topic ideas—